 My son married her mother when Bella was 9, and he immediately started the process of adoption.
 She was 10 when she officially become our granddaughter, but she had already been in our hearts for a long time.

-Every year on December 1st, I give her a box filled with 24 little presents so she can open one each day and count the days down ’til Christmas.
+And every year on December 1st, I give her a box filled with 24 little presents so she can open one each day and countdown the days ’til Christmas.
 Things like socks and hair bows, paint brushes and books, and maple sugar candy.

 And then we have some simple things for her to open on Christmas day.
 This year I’m giving her a kit I put together so that she can make her own lip balm.